 Kimberly Decker

-Assistant Professor; Lieutenant Colonel, United States Army
+• Executive-in-Residence; Assistant Professor; Lieutenant Colonel, United States Army

 Professional Summary

-Dr. Kimberly Decker is a U.S. Army healthcare administrator and Assistant Professor/ Executive-in-Residence at the MHA/MBA Army Baylor Graduate Program since 2020.
+Dr. Kimberly Decker is a U.S. Army healthcare administrator and Executive-in-Residence; Assistant Professor at the MHA/MBA Army Baylor Graduate Program since 2020.
 She took a break from teaching from 2022-2024 to serve as the Deputy Commander for Administration (Chief Operating Officer) at an Army community hospital, returning to Army Baylor in 2024 as the Executive-in-Residence.
 Dr. Decker earned a Bachelor of Arts in Psychology, a Master of Healthcare Administration, and a Doctor of Philosophy in Health Services Organization and Research.
 Dr. Decker is a Lieutenant Colonel in the Army Medical Service Corps, serving since 2004 in various administrative and leadership roles within the United States and locations worldwide.

 Dr. Decker is a Fellow in the American College of Healthcare Executives.
 Her research experience includes: performance-based budgeting, health quality outcomes, military organizations and health systems.